Work at the Barn Playhouse

 Opening the House

-● Coordinating with Stage Management team to make sure they're ready to open the house at half- hour.
+● Coordinate with Stage Management team to make sure they're ready to open the house at half- hour.

 ● Supervise any pre-show concessions and pillow sales